swiftlang/swift-testing/Sources/Testing/Testing.docc/AddingComments.md

 ## Use test comments effectively

-As in normal code, comments on tests are generally most useful when:
+As in normal code, comments on tests are generally most useful when they:

-- they add information that isn't obvious from reading the code; or
+- Add information that isn't obvious from reading the code
-- they provide useful information about the operation or motivation of a test.
+- Provide useful information about the operation or motivation of a test

 If a test is related to a bug or issue, consider using the ``Bug`` trait instead of comments.
-For more information, review <doc:AssociatingBugs>.
+For more information, see <doc:AssociatingBugs>.